 - Cottage Rehabilitation Hospital volunteer opportunities (bottom of the page).
 Application available on wesbite

 - In addition to the above opportunities, there many other local physical therapy clinics that may also take volunteers.

 Students interested in pharmacy may want to consider earning certification as a pharmacy technician in order to gain experience in the workplace.
 Students are also encouraged to contact local pharmacies and inquire about possible volunteer or internship opportunities.
+Also, UCSB Extension offers pharm tech training (does not earn units toward a UCSB degree).
 Finally, the UCSB Pre-Pharmacy club also has access to some local pharmacy volunteer opportunities.

 Community Service Opportunities